Frequently Asked Questions

 Several lessons require specific supplies (e.g., index cards, chemicals for the It’s All Relative activity, or contraceptive products).
 General instructional supplies will also be needed (e.g., poster paper, masking tape, markers).
 See each lesson for a list of materials needed.

 Yes.
-Each learner will be able to download a fillable PDF formatted workbook.
-Students can save the workbook to their device, fill in answers for each lesson and turn it in as instructed.
+Each user license (learner or instructor) will be able to download a fillable PDF formatted workbook.
+Students can save the workbook to their device, fill in answers for each lesson and turn it in as instructed by their instructor.